pirate/Cpp-Data-Structures/README.md

 runtime arbitrary assembly execution, and travelling salesman solver algorithms.

 I hate doing things the standard way where each assignment is split into lots of tiny header and source files, doing that is freaking ridiculous if the whole assignment is <300 lines.
-F the system, put it all in one nicely commented file and you save everybody time.
+F the system, forget separate header files, put it all in one nicely commented file and you save everybody time.

 ---------------------------------------------------------